-The preparation of our Condensed Consolidated Financial Statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions in applying our accounting policies that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended June 30, 2009 describes the significant accounting policies and methods used in preparation of the Consolidated Financial Statements.
-We based these estimates and assumptions on historical experience, and evaluate them on an on-going basis to ensure that they remain reasonable under current conditions.
-Actual results could differ from those estimates.
+The preparation of our condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions in applying our accounting policies that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
+Note 1 to the consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended June 30, 2009 describes the significant accounting policies and methods used in preparation of our consolidated financial statements.
+We based these estimates and assumptions on historical experience and evaluate them on an on-going basis to ensure that they remain reasonable under current conditions.
+Actual results could differ from those estimates and assumptions.
 We discuss the development and selection of the critical accounting estimates with the Audit Committee of our Board of Directors on a quarterly basis, and the Audit Committee has reviewed the Company's related disclosure in this Quarterly Report on Form 10-Q. The accounting policies that reflect our more significant estimates, judgments and assumptions and which we believe are the most critical to aid in fully understanding and evaluating our reported financial results include the following:

-- Revenue Recognition
+Revenue Recognition

 - Inventories

 - Warranty

 - Allowance for Doubtful Accounts

 - Stock-Based Compensation

-- · Contingencies and Litigation
+- Contingencies and Litigation

 - Goodwill and Intangible Assets

 - Income Taxes

-System revenues recognized without a written acceptance from the customer were approximately 22%, 17% and 15% of total revenues for the three months ended December 31, 2009, September 30, 2009 and December 31, 2008, respectively.
-The percentage of system revenues recognized without a written acceptance from the customer has increased from three months ended September 30, 2009 and December 31, 2008 compared to three months ended December 31, 2009 primarily due to higher shipments of tools that have already met the required acceptance criteria at those customer fabs.
+System revenues recognized without a written acceptance from the customer were approximately 25%, 22% and 10% of total revenues for the three months ended March 31, 2010, December 31, 2009 and March 31, 2009, respectively.
+The percentage of system revenues recognized without a written acceptance from the customer for the three months ended March 31, 2010 has increased compared to the three months ended December 31, 2009 and March 31, 2009 primarily due to higher shipments of tools that have already met the required acceptance criteria at those customer fabs.

-In addition to the below paragraph that discusses the impact of Accounting Standards Codification on our critical accounting estimates and policies for fair value measurements, during the three months ended December 31, 2009 there were two amendments to the guidance for revenue recognition for certain arrangements with software elements and for multiple deliverables, that have impacted our critical accounting estimates and policies.
+During the three months ended December 31, 2009, we adopted two amendments to the authoritative guidance related to revenue recognition for certain arrangements with software elements and for multiple deliverables.
+The implementation resulted in additional qualitative disclosures but did not have a material impact on our critical accounting estimates and policies.
 Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations contained in Part II, Item 7 of our Annual Report on Form 10-K for our fiscal year ended June 30, 2009 for a more complete discussion of our critical accounting policies and estimates.

-Revenue Recognition for Certain Arrangements with Software Elements, and/or Multiple Deliverables
+Revenue Recognition for Certain Arrangements with Software Elements and/or Multiple Deliverables

-In October 2009, the FASB amended the accounting standards for revenue recognition to remove tangible products containing software components and non-software components that function together to deliver the product's essential functionality from the scope of industry-specific software revenue recognition guidance.
+In October 2009, the Financial Accounting Standards Board ("FASB") amended the accounting standards for revenue recognition to remove tangible products containing software components and non-software components that function together to deliver the product's essential functionality from the scope of industry-specific software revenue recognition guidance.
 In October 2009, the FASB also amended the accounting standards for multiple deliverable revenue arrangements to: